jakesauter/machine_learning/README.md

     Experience with statistical tests and procedures such as ANOVA, Chi-squared, correlation, regression, and time series.

 As noted before the reason for my change of major to Applied Mathematics was to form a more solid mathematical background.
-Once I began my full-time math studies I found Statistics to be the most intersting (and most likely the most probable to be useful in my career path) of the topics was studying, and thus let this guide me into taking more Statistics classes then required and performing a [**Capstone Project**](https://github.com/jakesauter/Molecular_Classification_Capstone) in Statistics applied to molecular genomics.
+Once I began my full-time math studies I found Statistics to be the most intersting (and most likely the most probable to be useful in my career path) of the topics I was studying, and thus let this guide me into taking more Statistics classes then required and performing a [**Capstone Project**](https://github.com/jakesauter/Molecular_Classification_Capstone) in Statistics applied to molecular genomics.

 ### ANOVA